weliveindetail/blog/_posts/2017-09-06-llvm-expected-basics.markdown

 invalid glob pattern: [a*.txt
 </pre>

-There's a lot more details to share about this way of error handling.
-I hope you are curious for Part 2?
+There's a lot more details to share about LLVM's rich polymorphic error handling.
+I hope you are in for the killer feature waiting in Part 2!

-<a href="/blog/post/2017/09/07/llvm-expected-differentiation.html" style="float: right;">Differentiation &gt;</a>
+<a href="{{ site.baseurl }}{% post_url 2017-10-22-llvm-expected-differentiation %}" style="float: right;">Next: Differentiation &gt;</a>
 <br>